Guide to the PhD Program in History

 Colloquia.
 Numbered in the 5000- or 7000-series, these are small courses with a mix of lectures, guided readings, and discussions.
 5000-level courses are open to advanced undergraduates as well as graduate students.

 Research Courses.
 We offer a single taught research course as part of our graduate curriculum.
 Master’s Essay Writing (HIST 8001) is a faculty-led workshop taken by first-year students in the spring semester.
 Students meet individually with their advisors throughout the first year as they propose, research, and write the master’s essay, an article-length work of original scholarship suitable for submission to a scholarly journal in the field of history.
-Before the end of the first year, the advisor assembles an ad hoc seminar in the student’s research area attended by graduate students and faculty, to which he or she presents a pre-circulated copy of the completed master’s essay for review and discussion.
+Before the end of the first year, the advisor assembles an ad hoc seminar in the student’s research area attended by graduate students and faculty, to which they present a pre-circulated copy of the completed master’s essay for review and discussion.

 Augmented undergraduate courses.
 Numbered as a 9960, this is an undergraduate course augmented with additional requirements, developed with the course instructor, to earn credit as graduate-level work.
 With the approval of the advisor, the student must petition the Director of Graduate Studies to register for this course.
 (Undergraduate courses taken for graduate credit outside of History must be created and approved by that department.)